DEI is more than a buzzword — it’s a mindset.

 If your spi-DEI sense starts to tingle, be curious and make it a learning opportunity.
 If I need a gut check, I often reference AP Stylebook and Merriam-Webster Dictionary for quick, generally-agreed-upon answers.

-In this post we’ve talked a lot about authenticity.
-There’s no better way for your content to be authentic than to ensure your internal efforts reflect your commitment to DEI as well.
+We’ve talked a lot about authenticity in this post.
+There’s no better way for your content to be authentic than to walk the DEI walk behind the scenes.

 In other words, don’t forget to be inclusive of your marketers as well, not just your audience.